algolia/openvpn-auth-okta/README.md

 # Installation

-## Install the Okta OpenVPN plugin
+## Install the OpenVPN Auth plugin

-You have three options to install the Okta OpenVPN plugin:
+You have three options to install the OpenVPN Auth plugin:

 ### 1. Use pre-built packages from repositories

 Thanks to the [OpenSUSE Build Service](https://build.opensuse.org/) packages are available for multiple distros: CentOS, Debian, Fedora, openSUSE, Ubuntu.

-Choose the proper instructions for your Linux distribution [here](https://software.opensuse.org/download/package?package=openvpn-auth-okta&project=home%3AAlgolia%3AOSS).
+Choose the proper instructions for your Linux distribution [here](https://software.opensuse.org/download/package?package=openvpn-auth&project=home%3AAlgolia%3AOSS).

 #### Packages are available for